emtee40/adebar-wiki/Files.md

 * `tools/ab2tar`: tiny shell script to convert ADB Backups to `.tar.gz`.
 Requires openssl and zlib.
 * `tools/getapk`: shell script to extract specific|all|user|system apps
+* `tools/mkdummy`: to create a "dummy device" from your real one (mainly intended for debug purposes: if you need assistance, you could zip/tar that after having it sanitized and attach it to an issue, or send it by other means)
+* `tools/ssnap`: to create a series of screenshots from your device
 * `tools/getPkgData.php`: a PHP script to parse and analyze the `packages.xml` file.
   This was originally called from `adebar-cli` to create e.g. the `userApps.md`.
   After rewriting that functionality to get rid of the PHP dependency, I've decided